Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

 # You should install QoS on all your servers

-Well, I hear a lot of you complaining already!
-Have I lost my mind?
+I hear a lot of you complaining already!

-Of course, `tc` (the command that configures QoS in Linux) is probably **the most undocumented, complicated and unfriendly** command in Linux.
+`tc` (the command that configures QoS in Linux) is probably **the most undocumented, complicated and unfriendly** command in Linux.

-Let's see an example: To match a simple port range in `tc`, all the high ports from 1025 to 65535 inclusive, we have to match these:
+Let's see a example: To match a simple port range in `tc`, all the high ports from 1025 to 65535 inclusive, we have to match these:

 ```
 1025/0xffff 1026/0xfffe 1028/0xfffc 1032/0xfff8 1040/0xfff0